Weather Data

 Tip

-Use the WEATHERHAWK_SOFTWARES table to see what is known about differences in these programs, including precision of measurements, units used, etc.
+Use the WEATHER_SOFTWARES table to see what is known about differences in these programs, including precision of measurements, units used, etc.

 The WSoftware column is used to indicate which software was used to generate the data in each row, but the system does not treat data any differently based on this value.
 Users should be aware of the possibility of differences between programs, and decide for themselves how to handle any possible discrepancies.

-Information about the voltage of the WeatherHawk's battery is provided in the BatVolt and BatVolt_Min columns.
+Information about the voltage of the device's battery is provided in the BatVolt and BatVolt_Min columns.
 These values are not directly relevant to weather but can be useful if technical support is needed.

-Each row must only use a single unit for wind speed; when WindSpeed_Avg_Km_Hr is NULL, WindSpeed_Max_Km_Hr must also be NULL, and when WindSpeed_Avg_M_S is NULL, WindSpeed_Max_M_S must also be NULL.
+Each row must only use a single unit for all of its wind speed values; when WindSpeed_Avg_Km_Hr is NULL, WindSpeed_Max_Km_Hr must also be NULL, and when WindSpeed_Avg_M_S is NULL, WindSpeed_Max_M_S must also be NULL.

-The WeatherHawk measures rain using a 1-millimeter tip bucket and only records rain when the bucket fills (see the WeatherHawk Signature Series User's Manual for more information).
-If there is less than 1 mm of rainfall over the course of a given hour, the bucket may not fill up at that time and the rain will not be measured until later, or may even evaporate before the bucket fills.
-When there is a gap in the hourly measurements (due to changing out sensors, battery malfunctions, etc.) rainfall data during the down period might not be recorded.
+When devices like these record rainfall, they often use a small "tip bucket" that only records rain when the bucket fills (see the device's user's manual for more information) and which theoretically may contribute to small errors in the accuracy of the measurement.
+For example, the WeatherHawk used a 1-mm tip bucket.
+If there is less than 1 mm of rainfall over the course of a given hour, the bucket may not fill up at that time and the rain will not be measured until later or may evaporate before the bucket fills.
+When there is a gap in the hourly measurements (due to changing out sensors, battery malfunctions, etc.), rainfall data during the down period might not be recorded.

-Although it measures every hour, the WeatherHawk does not report rainfall on an hourly basis.
-Instead, it reports the cumulative rainfall since the beginning of the year (the YearlyRain column).
-Because rainfall for each hour will usually be more useful, the calculated column TimeStampRain is included in this table.
-For each row, the YearlyRain of the most recent row from the same calendar year and the same WStation is subtracted from this row's YearlyRain, resulting in the amount of rainfall that was measured since the previous TimeStamp.
+When this table was first created and only contained data from WeatherHawk devices, the value of the TimeStampRain column was automatically calculated when new rows were added.
+That is, for a given row, the YearlyRain of the most recent row from the same calendar year and the same WStation was subtracted from the given row's YearlyRain, resulting in the amount of rainfall that was measured since the previous TimeStamp.

 Warning